HUMAN RESOURCES ASSOCIATION OF TREASURE VALLEY BY-LAWS

 Section 3.8: TERMINATION OF MEMBERSHIP.
 Membership in the Association may be terminated for good cause by a two-thirds vote of the Board of Directors.
 Membership shall be terminated automatically for non-payment of annual dues.
 Membership is non-transferable and non-assignable.

 Section 3.9: ANNUAL DUES.
-Annual dues shall be paid by January 31 of each year.
+Annual dues for current members shall be paid by January 31 of each year.
 The amount of the dues shall be determined by the Board of Directors and communicated at least 30 days prior to the due date.
 Dues are nonrefundable.
-New candidates approved for membership after October 31 will carry over to the following year (in effect receiving 14 months of membership for the same annual membership fee).

 Section 3.10: SOLICITATION.
 The membership list is not provided to outside parties, other than SHRM, for solicitation purposes of the membership.
 The Association shall not be represented as advocating or endorsing any issue unless approved by the Board of Directors.
 No member shall actively solicit business from any other member at Association meetings without the Board’s pre-approval.

 ARTICLE IV -- GENERAL MEMBERSHIP MEETINGS

 Section 4.1: GENERAL MEMBERSHIP MEETINGS.
 General membership meetings shall be held monthly at such times and places as the Board of Directors may designate.
 Meetings during June-August may be omitted by a majority vote of the Board of Directors.